Monday, March 28, 2022

 The imagery He uses is quite descriptive.
 When you spit or spew something out of your mouth, you want it out of your body.
 You do not want to swallow it and have it remain inside of you.
 Doesn’t matter what it is.
 The act speaks for itself.
 To be spit out of Jesus’s mouth is to be expelled from the body of Christ.
 To be something that is spit, spewed, even vomited out of the mouth is an extremely apt and vivid picture of how this kind of lukewarm, religious living listed here is viewed through the eyes of the Almighty.

-Living in a manufacturing hub for clothes in that day, the Laodicean believers were told to buy white clothes instead, signifying purity of heart, and adorn themselves accordingly so they could cover their spiritual nakedness.
-The picture is clear.
+Therefore, the picture In Laodicea is clear.
 They were to wrap themselves with God’s standard of holiness, follow in His ways, and they would never be spiritually naked again.
 If they continued to wear their own clothes of self-righteousness, claiming they would suffice, their spiritual nakedness would be exposed for all to see.
-Those of us living today can identify with this awkward and embarrassing imagery.
-Most people are self-conscious and ashamed when seen naked by others who were never intended to do so.

 The Laodicean Christians lived in an area known for its eye balm, too, which had healing properties.1 Yet, Jesus told them that their beliefs of being wealthy and not having any needs were actually the words of spiritually blind people.
 They needed a spiritual salve to heal their eyes so they could see how utterly destitute they were without God and His holiness.